 A 55-or-older community is an active adult community designed to serve residents who are at least 55 years old.
 It might legally restrict residents by age, which is allowed under the federal Housing for Older Persons Act of 1995 (HOPA), or it might simply feature amenities designed to attract older, active adults.
 It has private, single-family residences: townhomes, condos, and freestanding homes.
 It is not an assisted living or continuing care retirement community, which often has apartments within a multilevel building, banquet dining, and skilled nursing care.

 Communities for adults 55 and older have been popular in recent years, and industry experts anticipate that the trend will continue because they expect many of the nation’s 77 million baby boomers to move over the next decade in order to downsize, change geographic locations, relocate to a walkable community, or purchase a new residence for some other reason.
-By 2019, 45 percent of all U.S. households will be headed by someone 55 or older compared with 38 percent in 2012, according to the National Association of Home Builders.
+And by 2060, nearly one-quarter of Americans will be age 65 or older, according to the Population Reference Bureau .

 Researching your options, onsite and online

 In most cases, an online search will turn up various active adult communities in your area.
 Many results will be for third-party websites that want to collect your personal information in exchange for providing details and pricing.
 These sites get paid for referrals, which means they may contain incomplete listings of your options.
 Other sites freely provide addresses, listing prices, square footage, and photos, then direct you to contact an agent for more details—similar to any other real estate website.

 Overnight visits are possible in some communities, especially newer developments, said Ann Willets, a Realtor-Associate® with Keller Williams Shore Properties in Toms River, New Jersey.
 She is also a resident of the Silver Ridge Westerly 55-or-older community in Toms River.